Solsynth/RoadSign/README.md

 ## Features

 1. Reverse proxy
-2. Static file hosting
-3. ~~Analytics and Metrics~~
+2. HTTP2 Support
+3. WebSocket Support
+4. Static File Hosting
+5. Low Configuration
+6. Analytics and Metrics
-4. Integrate with CI/CD
+7. Integrate with CI/CD
-5. Webhook integration
-6. ~~Web management panel~~
+8. Web management panel (Work in progres for v2, available in v1)
-7. One-liner CLI
+9. One-liner CLI
+10. Open-source and free
-8. **Blazing fast ⚡**
+11. **Blazing fast ⚡**

-> Deleted item means under construction, check out our roadmap!
+> [!IMPORTANT]
+> Currently roadsign haven't supported for server-side events.
+We are working on it.

 ### How fast is it?